 A porch grill station should be installed downwind, so the smoke will not sit on a porch or get inside the house.

 And the last advice is: never leave your porch grill station unattended when on.

 The patio is one of the most common locations for an outdoor grill station.
 There are plenty of layouts for a grill station that can be used in such a location:

 - an island,

 Plenty of patio grill stations are combined with fireplaces or fire pits.
 The size is limited by patio size, shape, and your needs.
 The exact location can vary depending on utility placement (if you need to connect any).

-To increase patio grill station longevity it is important to protect it from elements.
-It can be done either by some sort of permanent covering or material covers put on the grill station while unused.
+To increase patio grill station longevity, it is important to protect it from elements.
+It can be done either by some permanent covering or material covers put on the grill station while unused.